Abhijeetbyte/Python-Virtual-assistant/README.md

 ### Voice Commands

-Since it can take various types of voice inputs for intersection and tasks and gives a random voice output which makes it more interactive.
+Since it can take various types of voice inputs for interaction and gives a random voice output which makes it more interactive.

 You can also add other commands, here an example that exists